Credits

 With the return of the song, two different versions were also added.
 From 2009, vocal group The Gospellers gave their own appealing acapella version replacing the Ishikawa original for the whiskey ads.

-Mariya Takeuchi(竹内まりや) gave her own version starting from 2010 with the commercial take being above (Sorry but the video has been taken down).
+Mariya Takeuchi(竹内まりや) gave her own version starting from 2010 with the commercial take being below.
 If that fetching bartender looks familiar, she's actor/model Koyuki(小雪)who appeared in "The Last Samurai" with Tom Cruise and Ken Watanabe.

 For me, though, the Sayuri Ishikawa version wins hands down.